Ahmed-P-Mostafa/ToDo-App/README.md

 # ToDo App

-Save your notes and todo jobs with content description in 3 differnet priorities
+Android App to **save** your `notes` and `todo jobs` with content description in 3 differnet priorities.

 ## You can:

-* Sort the notes by its priority
+* Sort the notes by its priority.
-* Search through the database by note title
+* Search by note title.
-* Edit the note content or priority and delete the note
+* Edit the note content or priority.
+* Delete the note.

 ## Getting Started